St John's, Edinburgh: Edinburgh City Centre Churches Together

 St John's is one of three churches which form Together, an ecumenical grouping in the New Town of Edinburgh.
 The others are St Andrew's & St George's West and St Cuthbert's.

 Just Festival

 The church is also home to the Just Festival (formerly known as the Festival of Spirituality and Peace), which takes place each August alongside the Edinburgh Festival Fringe.

 Tabot

 An Ethiopian tabot, a replica of Moses' Tablets of Law, was discovered in storage at St John's Church, and was returned in February 2002 to Addis Ababa.

-Same-sex marriage
+Beliefs

+Marriage

+The church has an inclusive vision and celebrates both opposite-sex marriages and same-sex marriages.

 In 2017 the Scottish Episcopal Church changed its marriage canon, allowing clergy (with the consent of their congregations) to opt into the Scottish same-sex marriage legislation.
 The first marriage of a couple of the same gender inside an Anglican church in the British Isles was solemnised at St John's in September that year with the rector presiding.